logeeker/VR-Observatory/README.md

 Our client for this project is Tony Travouillon.

 #### TUTOR
-Our tutor for this semester is Mike Jia.
+Our tutor is Mike Jia.

 #### TOOLS
 Planning: [Trello](https://trello.com/b/b96tWd05/vr-observatory "VR Observatory")